Find Business Schools

 The states with the most job growth for Logistics Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.

-Logistics Manager Average Salary
+Logistics Manager Salary

-The salary for Logistics Managers ranges between about $56,050 and $158,370 a year.
+The typical yearly salary for Logistics Managers is somewhere between $56,050 and $158,370.

 undefined